 Holiday Writing Prompts Continue

 → Writing Prompt 11: We celebrate our veterans on two separate holidays each year.
 The holidays are Memorial Day in May and Veteran’s Day in November.
-Therefore, research what the difference is between the two holidays and write an essay on what those differences are.
+Research what the difference is between the two holidays and write an essay on what those differences are.

 → Writing Prompt 12: Between November 1st to January 15 there are approximately 29 holidays observed by seven of the world’s major religions.
 Do you agree or disagree that the greeting of “Merry Christmas” could offend those who observe other holidays?
 Does wishing people “Happy Holidays” seem more inclusive?
 What is your view?

 → Writing Prompt 14: If you celebrate Halloween, do you make your own costume or do you buy one at the store?
-For instance, do you like traditional costumes (ghost, witch, skeleton) or do you prefer something different?
+Do you like traditional costumes (ghost, witch, skeleton) or do you prefer something different?
 Write an essay describing the best Halloween costume you ever wore and why it was so fun.

 → Writing Prompt 16: August 13th is National Left Handers Day.
-The holiday was created to bring awareness to how difficult some things are for left handed people (For example, scissors and spiral notebooks are designed for right handed people).
+The holiday was created to bring awareness to how difficult some things are for left handed people.
+For example, if you are left handed, you’ll find that scissors and spiral notebooks are designed for right handed people.
 On National Left Handers Day, you are required to do everything left handed.
 Do you think you could do it?
-For instance, what difficulties to you think you’d encounter?
+What difficulties to you think you’d encounter?
 Write an essay imagining a day of being left handed.

 → Writing Prompt 17: Many towns don’t allow Christmas displays on town property.
 Why do you think that is?
 Is it fair?
 If allowed, should Jewish people be allowed to put Hanukkah decorations on the property as well?
 What about who celebrate Kwanzaa?
 Chose a position and write an essay defending your point of view.

 → Writing Prompt 18: Not every country around the world celebrates birthdays.
 Vietnam, China and some countries in Africa don’t mark the anniversary of one’s birth.
 How do you feel about that?
-For instance, should your birthday be cause for a celebration?
+Should your birthday be cause for a celebration?
 Do we overdo birthdays in this country with big parties and extravagant gifts?
 Write an essay expressing your view on birthdays.

 → Writing Prompt 19: Many people decorate their houses in different ways for the holidays.
 Write about how you decorate your home.